 In many (developed or developing) countries it may happen that national service providers may decline to provide connectivity to tiny and isolated villages.
 So in some cases the villagers have created their own optical fiber networks.
-It is the case of Lowenstedt in Germany [Lowenstedt].
+It is the case of Lowenstedt in Germany [Lowenstedt], or some parts of Guifi.net [Cerda-Alabern].